-- named mishandled some responses where covering RRSIG records were returned without the requested data, resulting in an assertion failure.
-This flaw is disclosed in CVE-2016-9147.
-[RT #43548] - named incorrectly tried to cache TKEY records which could trigger an assertion failure when there was a class mismatch.
-This flaw is disclosed in CVE-2016-9131.
-[RT #43522] - It was possible to trigger assertions when processing responses containing answers of type DNAME.
-This flaw is disclosed in CVE-2016-8864.
-[RT #43465] - It was possible to trigger a assertion when rendering a message using a specially crafted request.
+- It was possible to trigger a assertion when rendering a message using a specially crafted request.
 This flaw is disclosed in CVE-2016-2776.
-[RT #43139] - Calling getrsetbyname() with a non absolute name could trigger an infinite recursion bug in lwresd or named with lwres configured if, when combined with a search list entry from resolv.conf, the resulting name is too long.
+[RT #43139] - getrrsetbyname with a non absolute name could trigger an infinite recursion bug in lwresd and named with lwres configured if when combined with a search list entry the resulting name is too long.
 This flaw is disclosed in CVE-2016-2775.
 [RT #42694]